Marinated Cuban Pork Tenderloin is an easy recipe full of citrus and herb flavors!

 After making this a couple times, the biggest change I have made was finally deciding to reserve some of the marinade to use as a drizzle after the pork has cooked (sorry I did not get good photos of the marinade on the pork due to lack of light!).
 I found that the flavoring on the outside of the pork was so crispy and so unbelievably tasty, that I just wanted more and more and more of that!
 Warming the reserved marinade and using it as sauce to drizzle over the sliced pork tenderloin most definitely gave me that extra flavor that I was looking for and can’t get enough of!

 We go all kinds of island crazy with side dishes to go along with this recipe too!
-I always make plantains, cooked with a little brown sugar and vanilla extract, and my famous Creamy Coconut Rice (Jaxon requests it every single time I ask if there is anything he would like for dinner each week and I will have a link up soon for how I make mine).
+I always make plantains, cooked with a little brown sugar and vanilla extract, and my famous Creamy Coconut Rice (Jaxon requests it every single time I ask if there is anything he would like for dinner each week).
 I can’t even imagine what else I would make as side dishes because I love this combination so much!
 It’s one of my favorite dinners to make!

 If you are craving a little taste of the islands, or just looking for a new and different way to make pork, go ahead and give this Marinated Cuban Pork Tenderloin a try!
 I think you will agree it’s worthy of ending up on your regular dinner rotation too!